Last Updated on

 So keep this in mind when you’re in the market for a Logic Pro controller.
 Any controller will do the job, even if it doesn’t have clear integration with the DAW.

-MIDI controllers make a greater number of control options available to you, but they’re not necessary.
-If you’re on a budget and already have access to a device with a MIDI port, consider using that instead of buying a new MIDI controller.
+The best MIDI controllers make a greater number of control options available to you, but they’re not necessary.
+If you’re on a budget and already have access to a device with a MIDI port, consider using that instead of buying a new controller for Logic pro.

 With these caveats out of the way, let’s look at my top picks for the best MIDI controllers for Logic Pro X: